 - will conform to the description written in the contract and the advertising, and to the merchant’s statements.

-The reasonable lifetime warranty provides that a product must serve for normal use for a reasonable period of time.
-However, the law does not specify, for example, that a toy must have a lifetime of 5 years.
+The reasonable lifetime warranty provides that purchased goods must serve for normal use for a reasonable period of time.
+However, the law does not specify, for example, that a pet must have a lifetime of 10 years.
 Why?
-Because several factors, such as the price paid, the contract, and the conditions of use, must be taken into account to determine the reasonable lifetime of a toy.
-Thus, a $20 toy cannot be expected to last as long as another one with the same features, but that costs $50.
+Because several factors, such as the price paid, the contract, and the conditions of use, must be taken into account to determine the reasonable lifetime of a pet.

 In short, it’s a question of facts and common sense.

-If the toy you bought is defective or cannot serve its purpose, you must inform the merchant (and manufacturer, if applicable) of the problem.
+If the pet or the pet accessory you bought is defective or cannot serve its purpose, you must inform the merchant (and manufacturer, if applicable) of the problem.
 They will need to:

 - exchange it;

 - refund your money.

 You may also have suffered damages from using a defective product.
 If that is the case, the merchant may also have to compensate you.